 Thanksgiving is known as the day when many people overindulge in everything from turkey to a slew of equally appetizing side dishes and other goodies.
 Though there is nothing wrong with an occasional no-holds-barred meal, holiday weight gain can actually turn into an unexpected source of back pain.
 Taking a few precautions during this time of family gatherings can ultimately be a good thing for your spine.
-The professional physicians at The Spine Institute Center in Los Angeles have a few tips that may help you prevent back pain after a big Thanksgiving meal.
+To prevent non-surgical treatments or spine surgery, Los Angeles physicians have a few tips that may help you prevent back pain after a big Thanksgiving meal.

 1. Trick Your Mind